anticomputer/ovpn-mode/README.md

 ## privilege handling

 All sudo privilege handling happens through the emacs TRAMP layer.
 The initial versions of ovpn-mode include custom sudo handling, but this opened potential attack surface through ovpn server log tampering to match our sudo password prompt regex.
 Not in any directly exploitable way, but enough to make me completely remove any manual sudo privilege handling from the ovpn-mode code.
-So all privilege handling just occurs through "/sudo::/tmp" TRAMP paths and start-file-process now
+So all privilege handling just occurs through "/sudo::/tmp" TRAMP paths and start-file-process now.

 ## authinfo support